 (d) he intends to move to the U.S. upon termination of your qualifying employment abroad.

 The key authorities are INA section 319(b)(1) and 8 CFR Part 319.
 For more on expeditious naturalization, see Naturalization for Spouses of U.S. Citizens Employed Abroad.

 Note that if your husband meets the requirements for expeditious naturalization, he would not be required to fulfill the normal continuous residence, physical presence, and state or district residence requirements to become an American citizen.

 So one strategy to consider may be for you to file a Form I-130, Petition for Alien Relative for him, upon approval of which he can apply for an immigrant visa.
 See generally Issues for U.S. Expats Filing a Form I-130, Immigrant Petition for Alien Relative.

 That process of filing the I-130, obtaining an immigrant visa, and being admitted to the U.S. as an LPR at a port of entry only needs to be completed prior to the naturalization interview.
 So, no, your husband doesn’t need to move back to the U.S. and wait there.
 But he’ll need to go to the U.S. at least once: to be admitted as an LPR, attend the naturalization interview, and attend the citizenship oath ceremony.
 This can often be accomplished in one short trip.

 Hope that’s helpful.

 Readers are welcome to submit questions and thoughts in the “comments” sections of our blog posts.
 Of course, the normal disclaimer applies.
-For legal advice on U.S. or China immigration law, schedule a consultation.
+For legal advice on U.S. immigration law, schedule a consultation.